andrewc01/PyTorch-study/README.md

 # PyTorch-study

-This is where I study PyTorch.
+This is where I study PyTorch by following ZTM TensorFlow course by Daniel Bourke.